HAVE YOU FOUND A METEORITE?

 To find answers to your meteorite related questions, we recommend that you start by reading this page.
 Here, you will find information on topics such as, “What is a meteorite?”
-“How do I identify my suspected meteorite?” can be found here.
+“How do I identify my suspected meteorite?” and “What is a meteorite worth?”

 If you have a possible meteorite for sale (for example a rock that you found), please read this page carefully as it contains a lot of useful information about meteorites.
 If you are interested in learning more about the subject please download our Is This A Meteorite?
 Field Testing Guide — a detailed and fully-illustrated 24-page booklet, available as a PDF file or Geoffrey Notkin’s ebook, available on this website Meteorite Hunting: How To Find Treasure From Space or, in soft back The Expert Guide To Meteorite Hunting.

 WE BUY METEORITES